y-board/light-the-y/_modules/delays.md

 <img src="{% link media/delay_challenge_2.gif %}" width="400" hspace="5%" vspace="10px">

-**Challenge 3:** Make L1 and L2 blink for 5 seconds but at different rates.  :1 should blink once per second and :2 should blink once every 2 seconds.
+**Challenge 3:** Make LED 1 and LED 2 blink for 5 seconds but at different rates.  :1 should blink once per second and :2 should blink once every 2 seconds.
 Pick any color you would like for the LEDs.

 <img src="{% link media/delay_challenge_3.gif %}" width="400" hspace="5%" vspace="10px">